Karim Bianchi: Biography

 He was born on January 31, 1983, in Punta Arenas.
 Son of independent politician Carlos Bianchi Chelech and Blanca Rosa Retamales Espinoza.
 He is a father and has one daughter.

 He completed his primary education at Liceo San José and his secondary education at Charles Darwin School, both in his hometown.
-He holds a degree in Business and Economics (Comercial Engineering) from the University of Arts, Sciences and Communication (UNIACC) in Santiago, and studied law at the University of Magallanes.
+He holds a degree in Business and Economics (Commercial Engineering) from the University of Arts, Sciences and Communication (UNIACC) in Santiago, and studied law at the University of Magallanes.

 He has worked as a director and manager of media outlets, as well as an entrepreneur.

 Political career

 In the 2017 parliamentary elections, he ran once again, being elected as an independent deputy on the «La Fuerza de la Mayoría» list under the Radical Party (PR) quota, representing the new District No. 28 (Cabo de Hornos and Antarctica, Laguna Blanca, Natales, Porvenir, Primavera, Punta Arenas, Río Verde, San Gregorio, Timaukel, Torres del Paine), in the Magallanes Region and Chilean Antarctica, for the LV legislative period of the Chilean Congress.
 He obtained 4,190 votes, corresponding to 7.38%.

 He served on the standing committees on Science and Technology; Public works, Transport and Telecommunications; and on Extreme Zones and Chilean Antarctica.
-Likewise, he took part in the Special Investigative Committees on: possible irregularities in the investments and commercial activities carried out by Empresa Nacional del Petróleo (ENAP) from 2014 to 2018, and their effect on the company’s current financial situation.
+Likewise, he took part in the Special Investigative Committees on: possible irregularities in the investments and commercial activities carried out by Empresa Nacional del Petróleo (ENAP) from 2014 to 2018, and their effect on the company's current financial situation.

 On public sector personnel hiring between November 2017 and March 2018; and on the acts of the Ministry of the Interior and Public Security, the Ministry of Justice and Human Rights, the Carabineros de Chile, and the Chilean Investigative Police, in connection with the so-called «Harex case», established in August 2018, of which he was elected President during the 1st Ordinary Session, on August 7, 2018.